Helpful Legal Resources and Links

 by John Bandler

-Many of my articles and books are starting points on the law.
-They themselves can be cited and they explain the law in a relatively simple and straightforward manner.
-Then, these articles and books refer to or cite to (articles have links) to specific statutes, regulations, cases, or writings by experts in the field.
+My articles can be cited and they explain the law in a relatively simple and straightforward manner.
+Then, these articles refer to and link to specific statutes, regulations, cases, or writings by experts in the field.
+If you are new to law, you can start with my Introduction to Law.

 - Google Scholar https://scholar.google.com/ (a great resource to search case law and legal articles)

-- Wikipedia https://en.wikipedia.org/wiki/Main_Page (a great resource about law, summaries of cases, but we need to understand potential limitations)
+- Wikipedia https://en.wikipedia.org/wiki/Main_Page (a great resource about law, summaries of cases, but we need to understand limitations and not give it undue weight)

 - Internet search engines (Google, Bing, Duck Duck Go, etc.) and here you need to look for reliable, credible sources, continually assess and never blindly accept.